smartcomputer-ai/agent-os/docs/design/design.md

 ```
 Where the `kwargs` (which is a dictionary) contains things like the object store and information about the environment (in other similar systems this is usually called the "context").

-When an agent's wit produces a new step, all the runtime is concerned with is the internal consistency of Grit and updating the Grit references to the latest step id (i.e. set `refs/heads/<agent id>` to `<new step id>`).
-Besides that, the wit can do whatever it wants.
+When an agent's Wit produces a new step, all the runtime is concerned with is the internal consistency of Grit and updating the Grit references to the latest step id (i.e. set `refs/heads/<agent id>` to `<new step id>`).
+Besides that, the Wit can do whatever it wants.
 It can utilize external resources, such as services, files, databases, ML models, and APIs, at will.
-The only thing to consider when doing this is that the execution of a wit can fail or be canceled by the runtime and retried later, so it is the developer's job to make external write operations idempotent or implement other safeguards.
+The only thing to consider when doing this is that the execution of a Wit can fail or be canceled by the runtime and retried later, so it is the developer's job to make external write operations idempotent or implement other safeguards.

 ### Low-Level API
 The basic low-level API basically consists entirely of using the object store to load and persist Grit objects.

-It is expected that developers will rarely implement a wit function in its raw definition, because it will require too much boilerplate code to read the state of the old step, modify the state, and then generate the new step id.
+It is expected that developers will rarely implement a Wit function in its raw definition, because it will require too much boilerplate code to read the state of the old step, modify the state, and then generate the new step id.

-Nonetheless, here is how a wit function will look like if it just utilizes the object store and no higher-level library.
-It is long but it is helpful to see at least once how a wit would be implemented manually.
+Nonetheless, here is how a Wit function will look like if it just utilizes the object store and no higher-level library.
+It is long but it is helpful to see at least once how Wit would be implemented manually.
 ```Python
 # a wit that saves greetings to its own core
 async def wit(last_step_id:StepId, new_messages:Mailbox, store:ObjectStore, **kwargs) -> StepId: